Chart Color Schemes

 Corowa ranks among the oldest 10% of areas nationwide

-The median age in Corowa is 52 years, which is significantly higher than the Rest of NSW average of 43 years and also above the national norm of 38 years.
-Compared to the Rest of NSW average, the 75-84 age cohort is notably over-represented in Corowa at 12.4%, while the 35-44 age group is under-represented at 8.5%.
-This concentration of the 75-84 age group is well above the national average of 6.0%.
-Between 2021 and present, the percentage of the population in the 75 to 84 age group has grown from 10.8% to 12.4%, while the 5 to 14 age cohort has declined from 10.3% to 9.4%.
-Population forecasts for the year 2041 indicate substantial demographic changes for Corowa, with the 85+ age group projected to grow by 68%, adding 167 residents to reach a total of 414.
-Senior residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
-Conversely, both the 35-44 and 0-4 age groups are expected to see reduced numbers.
+The median age in Corowa is 52 years, significantly higher than the Rest of NSW average of 43 years and well above the national norm of 38 years.
+Compared to the Rest of NSW average, the 75-84 age cohort is notably over-represented at 12.4% locally, while the 35-44 year-olds are under-represented at 8.5%.
+This 75-84 concentration is well above the national figure of 6.0%.
+Between 2021 and present, the 75 to 84 age group has grown from 10.8% to 12.4% of Corowa's population.
+Conversely, the 5 to 14 age cohort has declined from 10.3% to 9.4%.
+Population forecasts for 2041 indicate substantial demographic changes for Corowa.
+The 85+ cohort is projected to grow by 68%, adding 167 residents to reach 414, with senior residents aged 65 and above driving all of the population growth.
+Conversely, both the 35-44 and 0-4 age groups are forecasted to decrease in numbers.